tardate/LittleCodingKata/tools/ai/recraft/README.md

 # #366 Recraft AI

-A quick review and test drive of recraft.ai.
+A quick review and test drive of recraft.ai for image generation and editing.

 ## Notes